pradhan2007/amazon-web-clone/README.md

 # amazon-web-clone
-this is a amazon website that i have build by me
+this is a amazon website that i have build